wds4/tapestry-protocol/guides/grapevine.md

 ### attestations
 - Alice can endorse (or block) Bob as a curator for the wiki, either in general or in a category-specific fashion, e.g.: Alice endorses Bob to curate content for the Pretty Good Wiki (optional: in the category of technology)
+- Alice can endorse (or veto) Entry A as a valid entry for Category X, e.g: Bob's article on Satoshi is a valid entry in the category of Bitcoin History.
+If Alice leaves the category blank, she is effectively endorsing the article to exist within the Pretty Good Wiki, regardless of category.
 - Alice can endorse that some given category is (or is not) a valid category, e.g.: Alice endorses that entertainment is a valid category
 - Alice can endorse that category A is (or is not) a subcategory of category B, e.g.: Alice endorses movies as a subcategory of entertainment
-- Alice can endorse that category A and category B are (or are not) duplicates that should be merged, e.g.: Alice endorses that
+- Alice can endorse that category A and category B are (or are not) duplicates that should be merged, e.g.: Alice endorses that Satoshi and Satoshi Nakamoto articles are duplicates

 ## Step 3: Define the Data Model